godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 Some examples of planes
 -----------------------

-Here is a simple example of what planes are useful for.
+Here is an example of what planes are useful for.
 Imagine you have a `convex <https://www.mathsisfun.com/definitions/convex.html>`__ polygon.
 For example, a rectangle, a trapezoid, a triangle, or just any polygon where no faces bend inwards.